MariaLundgren/frozan/README.md

-The website has a lot of whitespace in the design, and this is both to make the design more minimalistic and less cluttered but also because to have few features increases usability, which is highly prioritized.
+The website has a lot of whitespace in the design, and this is both to make the design more minimalistic and less cluttered but also because to not have to many features increases usability, which is highly prioritized.

 Figma was used to create the wireframes that are linked below.